Concepts

 import numpy as np

-# create a datetime64 with a very precise time string
+# Create a datetime64 with an iso8601 time string.

 time_1 = np.datetime64('2022-01-01T15:12:11.172455')

-# create a new time by adding some time to time_1
+# Create a new time by adding some time to time_1.

 time_2 = time_1 + np.timedelta64(60, 's')

-# get the number of hour separating them:
+# Get the number of hour separating them:

 delta_1 = (time_2 - time_1) / np.timedelta64(1, 'h')